 If you rinse your rice prior to cooking, subtract 3 tablespoons of water per cup of water used.

-According to Uncle Ben, 1 cup of rice makes enough rice to serve 4.
+According to the package directions on Uncle Ben’s® Rice, 1 cup of rice makes enough rice to serve 4.
 Our family eats larger servings, so for 12 people I would use 4 cups rice and 4 cups water.
 I have not tried it, but Everyday Maven says you can use 5 cups rice and 5 cups water.

 For unaccountable reasons, the Instant Pot’s Rice setting can’t be adjusted, so we recommend using the Pressure Cook setting instead.